-- Assessing the reliability of the ECL model used by management in determining impairment allowances, including assessing the appropriateness of the key parameters and assumptions in the expected credit loss model, including the identification of loss stages, probability of default, loss given default, exposure at default, discount rate, adjustments for forward-looking information and other management adjustments; - Assessing the completeness and accuracy of data used for the key parameters in the expected credit loss model. - Recalculating the amount of credit loss allowance for sample of financial assets measured at amortised cost to verify the calculation accuracy of the credit loss allowance. - Evaluating the adequacy of disclosures made in the financial statements according to Sri Lanka Accounting Standards (SLFRS).
+- Assessing the reliability of the ECL model used by the Management and completeness and accuracy of data used for the key parameters in the expected credit loss model. - Recalculating the amount of credit loss allowance to verify the calculation accuracy of the credit loss allowance. - Evaluating the adequacy of disclosures made in the financial statements according to Sri Lanka Accounting Standards (SLFRS).